 I introduced this page in a separate post, reflecting on the similarities and differences with my work on the Li family Daoists.
 The following material is adapted from my 2004 book Plucking the Winds.
 Bear in mind that like most ritual groups in north China, the practice of the South Gaoluo ritual association subsumes three elements, chuidanian: in reverse order, vocal liturgy, percussion, and shengguan melodic ensemble.
+Note also this page on ritual groups in the catchment area of the Houtu cult.

 I’d like to introduce two leading characters in the association, Cai Fuxiang and Cai An, whose lives overlapped under different periods of modern history.